desta88/Codeigniter-Barcode/README.md

 <h1>Setup</h1>

 <blockquote>
-	1. Download and extract <a href="http://api.mdesain.com/Codeigniter-Barcode-Generator-Zend-Library/barcode.zip">barcode.zip</a> into libraries path<br>
+	1. Download and extract into libraries path<br>
 	2. Include your library in controller
 </blockquote>